 2. Consider integration at multiple levels

 Integration is not “all or nothing”–it’s a spectrum that includes many possible points of collaboration.
-By studying examples of Partial integration refers to a spectrum or continuum, in which campaigns share different operational and/or administrative components with any of the PHC system elements per the m, or sharing campaign components between vertical health programs without co-delivery of interventions, you may find there are many areas for potential integration that you may not have considered.
+By studying examples of partial integration, or sharing campaign components between vertical health programs without co-delivery of interventions, you may find there are many areas for potential integration that you may not have considered.

 As a Ministry of Health staff member working in a malaria program noted, “Sometimes people don’t even know that they are integrating, but if you were to really assess it, they have integration at different levels.”